okbob/pspg/README.md

 table_format = csv
 ```

+Older version of pgcli had very slow output in tabular format.
+An workaround was using csv format.
+This should not be necessary on current versions when the performance issue was fixed.

 # Note - mouse

 pspg try to use xterm mouse mode 1002, when terminal and ncurses are not too antique.
 If there